kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 # QUIC Frames

-In QUIC Services for Streams, the following QUIC frames are used without modifications, as if they were send or received in the application packet number space.
+In QUIC Services for Streams, the following QUIC frames can be used, as if they were sent or received in the application packet number space:

 * PADDING
 * RESET_STREAM